Cross-Contamination: What It Is and How to Avoid It

 Bacterial and Viral Cross-Contamination

-The most common disease-causing microorganisms are bacteria.
-They represent four of the "Big 6" foodborne illnesses, including Shigella, E coli, and two types of Salmonella.
 The remaining two of the "Big 6" pathogens are viruses: Hepatitis A and Norovirus.
 Bacteria and viruses are the biggest concerns because they multiply in food at certain temperatures and transfer between items easily.
 Parasites and fungi also cause foodborne illness but are less likely to transfer as you prepare or handle food.

 Cross-Contamination with Allergens